FreeBSD 11.2+ vm.objects sysctl Kernel Heap Information Disclosure

 Vulnerability Overview

-interface.
-They're basically system-wide key/value pairs exposed by the
+syscall interface.
+They’re basically system-wide key/value pairs exposed

-kernel for reading (and sometimes writing) through the sysctl(2)
+by the kernel for reading (and sometimes writing) through the

 syscall.